mccanne/sharkfest/README.md

 What if _the mechanism_ were _self-describing data_:

-* A comprehensive type system
+* A comprehensive type system instead of top-level schemas
-* First-class types
+* First-class types to enable "schemas as values"
-* Type-adaptive operators
+* Type-adaptive entities instead of fixed schemas

 And what if _the policy_ were enforced externally by the _type system_?

-Then, a schema is simply a special case of a record type...
+Here, a schema is simply a special case of a record type...

 ## Composable Tools

-Before talking about the data model, let me outline the tools.
+_Switching gears_: I'll use our tooling to motivate the Zed data model.

 We have taken a very modular, "composable tools" approach
 * CLI tools written in [Go](https://golang.org/)